sendblue-api/sendblue-api.github.io/docs/faq.md

 #### How much do dedicated numbers cost?

-Dedicated numbers are priced differently depending on country and area code.
+Dedicated numbers are priced differently depending on country, area code, functionalities, and use-case.
 [Contact us](mailto:support@sendblue.co) to get a quote and to learn about our bulk number discounts.

 #### What will happen to my existing users if I upgrade to a different dedicated number?